stripe/skycfg/README.md

-Skycfg has dropped support for [gogo/protobuf](https://github.com/gogo/protobuf), an alternative protobuf go code generator, when upgrading to using the go-protobuf v2 `pi.
+Skycfg has dropped support for [gogo/protobuf](https://github.com/gogo/protobuf), an alternative protobuf go code generator, when upgrading to using the go-protobuf v2 api.
 For using gogo support, see `Skycfg@v0.1.0` (Skycfg prior to switching to v2).